vivaria/edisonrul.ing/docs/source/cards/c/cyclon-laser.md

 ### Card Rulings

-●The effect of this card only applies to the Gradius that it is equipped to.
+*   The effect of this card only applies to the Gradius that it is equipped to.